nasa/cumulus-docs/docs/deployment.md

 ### Create Cumulus Stack

-The Cumulus project contains default configration values at cumulus//packages/deployment/app/*yml, however these need to be changed.
-To override/add new values, copy the example template from cumulus//packages/deployment/app.example to your template project's root as `./app` (e.g.`cp -r ../cumulus//packages/deployment/app.example ./app).
+The `cumulus` project contains default example configration values at `cumulus/packages/deployment/app.example`, however these need to be customized for your cumulus app.
+To configure, copy the example template from `cumulus/packages/deployment/app.example` to your `<daac>-deploy` project's root as `./app` (i.e. `cp -r ../cumulus/packages/deployment/app.example ./app`).

-**update app/config.yml**
+**update `<daac>-deploy/app/config.yml`**

-The various configuration sections are described below with a sample config.yml at the end.
-It's not nessicary to configure the CMR/distribution sections if you're not utilizing CMR/deploying for the first time.
+The various configuration sections are described below with a sample `config.yml` at the end.
+It is not necessary to configure the CMR/distribution sections if you're not utilizing CMR/deploying for the first time.

 #### buckets